5 Heads of Income Tax

 This total amount is taxable under the tax head on income from salary.
 Under this tax head, you can claim the following tax deductions.

-• House Rent Allowance (HRA): If you live in a rented house, you can claim HRA, 50% of your basic salary, or monthly rent minus 10% of the annual salary, whichever is lower
+• House Rent Allowance (HRA): If you live in a rented house, you can claim HRA, 50% of your basic salary, or monthly rent.
+It will be minus 10% of the annual salary, whichever is lower

-• Conveyance Allowance: This is the compensation for the cost of travelling, which is capped at ₹1,600 per month
+• Conveyance Allowance: This is the compensation for the cost of travelling, captured as ₹1,600 per month

 • Medical Allowance: You can claim tax exemption of up to ₹15,000 for covering medical expenses for yourself and your family